MEE-lan FAH-lesh-neek (the ee in MEE is short; the n in neek is like in "new")

-I am also a team lead for 4 other people and I also have some experience interviewing the job applicants from the technical side.
+I was also a team lead for 4 other people for some time and I also have some experience interviewing the job applicants from the technical side.

 I participated in Natural Languages Processing research group, I created a scraper for DOAJ written in Python that processed the records in various formats and then emitted a specially formatted XML files for further processing.